[ALL] Types of Transformer Losses and Efficiency Measurement

 Measurement of Copper Loss by Short Circuit Test

 Short Circuit test is performed in the transformer to measure Copper Loss.
-Short Circuit(S.C) test is also called Impedance Test.
-The connection diagram for the short circuit test on transformer is given below.
+The short Circuit(S.C) test is also called the Impedance Test.
+The connection diagram for the short circuit test on the transformer is given below.
 Short Circuit test is performed on the High Voltage(H.V) side of the transformer.

 Measurement of Iron Loss by Open Circuit Test

-Open Circuit(O.C) test is performed in the transformer to measure Iron Loss.
+An Open Circuit(O.C) test is performed in the transformer to measure Iron Loss.
 The connection diagram for the open circuit test on the transformer is given below.
-Open circuit test is performed on the Low Voltage(L.V) side of the transformer.
+An open circuit test is performed on the Low Voltage(L.V) side of the transformer.

 Transformer Efficiency